Should I Start A For-Profit Or Non-Profit Ministry?

 For those of you who may be asking yourself, How should I register my ministry?
 Should I register it as a nonprofit or for-profit business structure?
 And is setting up my ministry as a for-profit business model better than a nonprofit?
 If that's you, here are three things you need to consider:

-2. Is setting up a ministry as a Nonprofit about taxes and governmental benefits or do you want to offer a social aspect as your marketplace ministry model?
+2. Is setting up a ministry as a nonprofit about taxes and governmental benefits, or do you want to offer a social aspect as your ministry model?

 What Is A Non Profit Ministry